Holomorphic curves in exploded manifolds: virtual fundamental class: Weak products of Kuranishi categories

-Note that $\pi_{!}$ does not depend on the choice of partition of unity, so Diagram (\ref{product diagram}) commutes on forms that are a sum of forms obeying the above conditions.
-Any choice of form in $\prod_{v}\ro^{*}(\mathcal K_{v})$ may be expressed as a sum of forms obeying the above conditions and forms that for some $v$ vanish on $\mathcal K'_{v,C}$.
-Both $\pi_{!}$ and $\prod_{v}(\pi_{v})_{!}$ vanish on such forms, therefore Diagram (\ref{product diagram}) commutes as required.
+Note that $\pi_{!}$ does not depend on the choice of partition of unity, so Diagram (\ref{product diagram}) commutes on forms that are a sum of forms obeying the condition listed above and hence satisfying equation \ref{6}.
+Any choice of form in $\prod_{v}\ro^{*}(\mathcal K_{v})$ may be expressed as a sum of forms obeying the conditions listed above and forms that for some $v$ vanish on $\mathcal K'_{v,C}$.
+Both $\pi_{!}$ and $\prod_{v}(\pi_{v})_{!}$ vanish on such vanishing forms, therefore Diagram (\ref{product diagram}) commutes as required.

-On the level of cohomology, $\pi_{!}$ and $\prod_{v}(\pi_{v})_{!}$ are independent of any choices, therefore in general, the following diagram commutes
+On the level of cohomology, $\pi_{!}$ and $\prod_{v}(\pi_{v})_{!}$ are independent of any choices, therefore in general, the following diagrams commute

 as required.

 \stop